YuanSa/digital-cv-exchange-spec/specifications/basics.md

 The prefixed and not prefixed version of a property can coexist.
 In this case, it indicates that these two property should be **shadowed merged**.
 The fields with a higher priority should overwrite the field with a lower priority and if the higher priority one cannot be recognized, then it should downgrade the priority level gradually until successfully recognize the data structure or finally failed and throw an error.

-_The rules of priority and downgrade strategies will be described in another standalone specification._
+_The rules of priority and downgrade strategies will be described in another standalone specification: **Digital CV Exchange Specification of Priority**._

 Custom fields are supported, but should be prefixed to avoid potential conflict with future standards.